gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-02/index.md

 - The `kms-master-key` module now exposes a `customer_master_key_spec` variable that allows you to specify whether the key contains a symmetric key or an asymmetric key pair and the encryption algorithms or signing algorithms that the key supports.
-The module now also grants `kms:GetPublicKey` permissions, which is why this release was marked as "backwards incompatible."
+The module now also grants `kms:GetPublicKey` permissions, which is why this release was marked as &quot;backwards incompatible.&quot;

 </div>